 Vertical darts enable easy customization to fit your needs.
 Should you desire less waist shaping than specified, either omit the shaping rows entirely, or omit/reduce only the shaping on the front of the sweater.
 Bustier women can work more increases on the front of the sweater, and not in the back.
 Extra stitches should be decreased into the neckline.

 As with all patterns, compare the schematic against your own measurements and make alterations as necessary.

-Cushman may be purchased on its own for US $7.00 or as part of The Sebasco Collection: A collection of three designs created for the first make. wear. love. sweater retreat, held at Sebasco Harbor Resort, priced at $15.
+Cushman may be purchased directly via the CustomFit site, on its own as a traditional pattern for US $7.00 or as part of The Sebasco Collection: A collection of three traditional patterns created for the first make. wear. love. sweater retreat, held at Sebasco Harbor Resort, priced at $15.